Boston Miroku: Background

-Set of Statues from Kōfuku-ji that fell into disrepair (1901), the Boston Miroku is 2nd from the Left, standing in between the Statues of Brahmā and Indra.
-Intan Jizō seen on the far right.
+Set of statues from Kōfuku-ji that fell into disrepair (1901), the Boston Miroku is 2nd from the Left, standing in between the Statues of Brahmā and Indra.
+Intan Jizō seen on the far right, Four Heavenly Kings in the back.

 The Kei school (Keiha, 慶派) was a studio consisting of sculptors who primarily operated in Nara and Kyoto, which initially was established by Jōchō, but was then flourished under the visage of Kōkei, who then trained his son, Unkei along with Kaikei.

 In 1180, due to the Siege of Nara during the Genpei War, many prominent temples including Tōdai-ji and Kōfuku-ji got burnt, and thus in the decades following, the studio was commissioned to carry out much of the extensive restoration work for the temples in the city.

 The Boston Miroku, carved in 1189, nine years after the battle is considered to represent an early phase of Kaikei, and was held by Kofuku-ji until 1906, when several of its holdings were sold for the temple's upkeep, a result of the fallout of the shinbutsu bunri by Haibutsu kishaku (separation of Buddhism and Shintoism).
+As part of this lot Masuda Takashi purchased the Miroku for 100 Yen, considerably cheaper than many of the other statues in the lot.
 The Miroku was then owned by scholar Okakura Kakuzō, where upon his passing in 1913, his estate gifted the sculpture to the MFA on 3 June 1920.